Commissioners appoint opioid special prosecutors - Troy Daily News

-MIAMI COUNTY — The county commissioners voted Thursday to appoint special prosecutors to represent the county in pursuing legal action against opioid manufacturers and distributors.
+MIAMI COUNTY — The county commissioners voted Thursday to authorize a petition to appoint special prosecutors to represent the county in pursuing legal action against opioid manufacturers and distributors.

 “I’ve been approached by law firms all over the country on this particular issue,” Miami County Prosecuting Attorney Anthony Kendall said.

-The board appointed Glen McMurry, of Dungan and LeFevre, Yvonne Flaherty and David Asp of Lockridge Grindal Nauen, and Amanda Williams and David Goodwin of Gustafson Gluek as special prosecutors.
+The board authorized the submission of a petition fo the Miami County Court of Common Please to appoint Glen McMurry, of Dungan and LeFevre, Yvonne Flaherty and David Asp of Lockridge Grindal Nauen, and Amanda Williams and David Goodwin of Gustafson Gluek as special prosecutors.

 “It will be something that is right here on our doorstep.
 I can monitor it and I can weigh in on it and I won’t have to talk to somebody who is states and states away,” Kendall said.

-Note: Correction: A previous version of this story stated that the board of commissioners voted to appoint a team of special prosecutors.
-This is incorrect.
-The board voted to approve a petition requesting the appointment of such a team.